appvia/kore-example-apps/dotnet-hello-world/exercises/Exercise 4/README.md

 ### Helm

-You can now deploy applciations to Kubernetes using declaritive YAML but there is a lot of repitition such as name, selectors and ports.
+You can now deploy applications to Kubernetes using declarative YAML but there is a lot of repetition such as name, selectors and ports.
 With HELM (and other package managers) we can specify a value once and then reference it wherever it should appear in the manifest files.

 Helm should be installed at this point but if it isn't: